 Students with a degree from outside the United States are required to provide an official foreign credit evaluation (FCE) in English, including the cumulative grade point average.
-Anderson University will accept course-by-course foreign credential evaluations (FCE) from any National Association of Credential Evaluation Services (NACES) member, although World Education Services (WES) is the preferred foreign credit evaluator.
+Anderson University will accept course-by-course foreign credential evaluations (FCE) from any National Association of Credential Evaluation Services (NACES) member.